Non-Small Cell Lung Cancer

 if your blood oxygen level is lower than it should be.
 You may get oxygen through a mask placed over your nose and mouth or through small tubes placed in your nostrils.
 Ask your healthcare provider before you take off the mask or oxygen tubing.

 Keep the head of your bed raised to help you breathe easier.

 You can also raise your head and shoulders on pillows or rest in a reclining chair.
 If you feel short of breath, let healthcare providers know right away.

 is a device that measures the amount of oxygen in your blood.
 A cord with a clip or sticky strip is placed on your finger, ear, or toe.
 The other end of the cord is hooked to a machine.
 Never turn the pulse oximeter or alarm off.
 An alarm will sound if your oxygen level is low or cannot be read.

 - Pain medicine may be given.
 Do not wait until the pain is severe before you ask for more medicine.

 - Antinausea medicine prevents or decreases nausea or vomiting caused by treatment.

 - Pulmonary function tests may be done to check how well your lungs are working.

 - A bone scan may show if cancer has spread to your bone.

-- An x-ray, ultrasound, CT, or MRI takes pictures of your lungs and other organs.
-They may show where the cancer is in your body.
-You may be given contrast liquid to help the lungs show up better in the pictures.
+- X-ray, ultrasound, CT, or MRI pictures may show where the cancer is in your body.
+You may be given contrast liquid to help your lungs show up better in the pictures.
 Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the healthcare provider if you have any metal in or on your body.
+Tell the provider if you have any metal in or on your body.